raesene/bsides-london-2016-presentation/_posts/1-1-1-4-Container-Security.md

 Reason for the use of cgroups to limit access to devices is that the dev system is not namespaced. cpu, memory, blkio, devices, network, freezer, pid
-PID cgroup is a new one used for blocking fork bombs amongst other things https://github.com/docker/docker/pull/18697
+PID cgroup is a new one used for blocking fork bombs amongst other things https://github.com/docker/docker/pull/18697 .
+Worth noting that the PID cgroup is not enabled by default on Docker

 ---